 Distracted driving has become an epidemic in Illinois.
-From 2008 to 2012, nearly 6,000 crashes occurred in which some form of driver distraction involving a cellphone was cited by police.
+From 2009 to 2013, more than 6,000 crashes occurred in which some form of driver distraction involving a cellphone was cited by police.
 Thirty-three of them were fatal.

 At any given time of day, about 800,000 people are using hand-held cellphones while driving, according to the National Highway Transportation Safety Administration.
 And, drivers using hand-held cellphones are four times more likely to get into a crash that causes injuries.

 To help combat this dangerous and deadly problem, in August 2013, a new law was signed banning hand-held cellphones while driving on Illinois roads.

 The Illinois Tollway, Illinois Secretary of State, Illinois Department of Transportation, Illinois State Police and AAA Chicago are working together to educate drivers about these new laws that took effect January 1, 2014.